 Good.
 You are doing your research and want to be informed.
 Luckily, we don’t hide our fees.
 Please check out our pricing page for more details.

 What does it mean to be a fee-only firm?

-Is having a financial advisor really worth the annual fee?
+Is having a financial planner really worth the annual fee?